New Avengers

-The New Avengers is a fictional team of superheroes appearing in American comic books published by Marvel Comics.
+The New Avengers are a team of superheroes appearing in American comic books published by Marvel Comics.
 The title has been used for four American comic book series.
 The first two were written by Brian Michael Bendis and depicted a version of Marvel's premiere superhero team, the Avengers.
-The third was written by Jonathan Hickman and depicted a group of characters called the Illuminati (formerly introduced in New Avengers Vol. 1 #7 [July 2005]).
+The third was written by Jonathan Hickman and depicted a group of characters called the Illuminati (formerly introduced in New Avengers vol. 1 #7, July 2005).
 The fourth is written by Al Ewing and depicts the former scientific terrorist group A.I.M., reformed as "Avengers Idea Mechanics", whose field team has appropriated the name "New Avengers" for itself.

+A version of the New Avengers debuted in the Marvel Cinematic Universe (MCU) film Thunderbolts* (2025), and are set to return in Avengers: Doomsday (2026).

 Publication history

 Volume 1 (2005–2010)

 The New Avengers is a spin-off of the long-running Marvel Comics series The Avengers.
 The first issue, written by Brian Michael Bendis and penciled by David Finch, was dated January 2005 but appeared in November 2004.
-Finch penciled the first six issues and issues #11-13.
+Finch penciled the first six issues and issues #11–13.
 Succeeding pencilers with multiple-issue runs include Steve McNiven, Leinil Francis Yu, Billy Tan, and Stuart Immonen.
-The roster at first comprises Luke Cage, Captain America, Iron Man, Spider-Man and "Spider-Woman" (Veranke).
+The roster at first comprises Captain America, Luke Cage, Iron Man, Spider-Man and "Spider-Woman" (Veranke).
 Later stretches included the mutant X-Man Wolverine, the unstable and godlike Sentry, and the deaf ninja Echo, in the guise of Ronin.

 The team itself was not named the "New Avengers" within the series.
 A splinter group of Avengers that chose not to comply with federal superhuman registration, the team considers itself the authentic Avengers.
 A concurrent government-sanctioned team gathered in the sister series The Mighty Avengers.
 This series launched in early 2007 and was itself supplanted by a different government-sanctioned team in the series Dark Avengers, which was launched in late 2008.
 At this time the team welcomed Clint Barton (recently returned from the dead) as Ronin, as well as Doctor Strange and Iron Fist.

 By the end of the first volume, the New Avengers team consisted of Ronin, Captain America (Bucky Barnes), Ms. Marvel, Mockingbird, Spider-Man, Spider-Woman (Drew), Wolverine, and team leader Luke Cage.
 Writer Brian Michael Bendis said in an interview that these characters are the authentic Avengers because Captain America said they were.
 This statement is repeated when the team, believing Captain America (Rogers) is alive, attempts to rescue him.
 Spider-Man claims that if they get Captain America back, they can call themselves Avengers again.
 Luke Cage contends that they are Avengers already.
 The series ended with The New Avengers #64 (April 2010), at the conclusion of the "Siege" storyline.
 A one-shot titled The New Avengers: Finale was also released.